Close

 Policy Duration Fixed term Lifelong coverage

-Tax Benefit Death benefits are typically tax-free Death benefits are typically tax-free, and cash value growth may be tax-deferred
+Tax Benefit Death benefits are typically tax-free Death benefits typically tax-free, and cash value growth may be tax-deferred

 Loan Benefit Typically not available May allow policy loans against cash value